Cerne Abbey

 A chapel dedicated to St Augustine once stood over the spring.
 It was lost at the Dissolution of the monasteries in 1539, though the well it sheltered remains.

-St Eadwold the Hermit
+St Eadwold of Cerne

-Healing, Wishing and Folklore
+Healing, Wishing and Prayer

 St Mary's Church in Cerne Abbas, the start of the short walk to St Augustine's Well